Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 **mode**: `0` or `1`

-Flips the display 180 degree.
+Flips the display 180 degrees.

 ```cpp
 u8x8.setCursor();